swiss-seismological-service/scdetect/README.md

 - `"templateWaveformStart"`
 - `"templateWaveformEnd"`

-That is, if not explictly overridden by stream configurations the corresponding fallback values will be used.
+That is, if not explicitly overridden by stream configurations the corresponding fallback values will be used.

 **Example**: